QuiltMC/rfcs/structure/0007-community-team.md

    via a bot designed to facilitate polling.
 This poll should provide as much detail as possible, either directly in the poll message or by providing links and references - but it must be clear and not misleading, and the core idea must be present in the message instead of in the references.

-   Polls must also include a closing date of no less than one day and longer than one week, regardless of the proposal put forward.
 1. Members of the Community Team may vote on the poll using the provided reactions.
 All polls should include a positive and negative option, as well as the option to abstain.
 Voting members that abstain are excluded from percentages and tallies.
 1. Voting members are not required to explicitly explain their votes - major problems with the proposal should be worked out before the vote even begins, to avoid putting particular community members on the spot.

+Polls must include a closing date of no less than one day and longer than one week, regardless of the proposal put forward.
+At the time of posting, polls must also list the names of all eligible, eligible but inactive, and ineligible voters, determined as described below.
+This list cannot change while the poll is still open, except in the case of an inactive Community Team member (defined below) returning from inactivity.

 ### Closing Votes